How to send sms from Scala

 HTTP API url to use send sms from Scala

-To send SMS from Scala, your Scala will will have to issue an HTTP request to the SMS gateway.
+To send SMS from Scala, your Scala will have to issue an HTTP request to the SMS gateway.
 The API url is shown below.
 Note that the IP address (127.0.0.1) should be replaced to the IP address of your SMS gateway.
 If Ozeki SMS Gateway is installed on the same computer where the Scala sms application is running, this can be 127.0.0.1.
-If it is installed on a different computer it should be the IP address of that computer.
+If it is installed on a different computer, it should be the IP address of that computer.

 http://127.0.0.1:9509/api?action=rest